Krishks369/Luganoes_devops/README.md

 ```
 sudo firewall-cmd --zone=trusted --list-all
 ```
-- Since trusted zone is the most protected one there is no permissions given to it. let us assume that only one person is allowed to access via ssh the trusted zone, then that person can be added as source to the zone
+- Since trusted zone is the most protected one there are no permissions given to it. let us assume that only one person is allowed to access via ssh into the trusted zone, then that person can be added as source to the zone
 ```
 sudo firewall-cmd --zone=trusted --add-service=ssh
 ```